huangzq681/CMIP6_hexagon_shp/README.md

 # CMIP6_hexagon_shp
 Shapefiles illustrate the CMIP6 reference regions as "Hexagon maps".
 * The orignial shapefiles for CMIP6 reference regions is adapted from "The Multi-MIP Climate Change ATLAS" (ATLAS: https://github.com/SantanderMetGroup/ATLAS)
-* The hexagon shapefiles are generated based on a repository called HexMapping: https://github.com/ONSgeo/HexMapping.
+* The hexagon shapefiles are generated based on a repository called HexMapping (https://github.com/ONSgeo/HexMapping) and modified using Qgis.

 ![CMIP6_hexagon](Figure/CMIP6_hexagon.png)